7 Key Components to Effective and Engaging Reading Instruction

 Time your students to determine their fluency and WPM.
 Look for repeating errors in sight words, phonetic rule application, and accurate use of reading strategies (skipping to find context cues, using initial, medial and ending sounds, applying chunk rules, etc.)

 I like to write notes on my fluency assessment sheets about what each kiddo is doing well and where they need to continue working.
 These are great for conferences and IEPs, too.
 Individual notes noting student progress, or lack thereof, is essential.

-I’m not much for spelling tests, but I love using dictation sentences.
-With those I read a sentence to my kiddos that include phonics-based words we’ve been working on throughout the week as well as our 9 sight words for the week.
+I love using dictation sentences.
+I read a sentence to my kiddos that include phonics-based words we’ve been working on throughout the week as well as our 9 sight words for the week.
 Dictation sentences are fantastic phonic application assessment.
 Students are graded on their skills in several areas of the common core language strand.

 /Dictation Sentences – Reading Foundation with Phonics – assorted units and Bundle/

 When grading, put a check mark in any box that applies to something the student did correctly.
 Each time there is a check mark in a particular area, they get a point.
 Each area has the potential of getting 4 points.
 My dictation pages include a grading rubric on each sheet to help me score those various standards.

 I’ve shared my older dictation sentences previously.
 About 4 years ago I changed the answer sheet to include common core standards and an easier way of grading.
 This has been a staple in my team’s 1st grade classroom for over 10 years and we love it.
 The addition of the rubric and point system has helped tremendously in grading all of those little language skills.
 They give more purpose than a spelling test.
 There are a couple of versions of this assessment in the Reading Foundation with Phonics resources.
 I use the one that aligns with our phonics driven homework program.
 Goodbye to meaningless spelling tests that encourage memorization instead of application.